kmesh-net/website/docs/transpot-layer/l4-metrics.md

 | `kmesh_tcp_conntections_failed_total` | The total number of TCP connections failed to a service                                       |

 #### Connection Metrics
-Give information about traffic behavior and performance of a established tcp connection(duration > 30 seconds).
+Give information about traffic behavior and performance of a established tcp connection(duration > 5 seconds).
 These metrics are particularly valuable in clusters running workloads that establish long-lived TCP connections, such as databases, message brokers, audio/video streaming services, AI applications etc.
+It is recommended to set the scrape interval to 5 seconds to ensure connection metrics are reliably captured.

 | Name                                           | Description                                                                                    |
 | ---------------------------------------------- | ---------------------------------------------------------------------------------------------- |